 14. Scroll down to Ringtone and tap that option.

-15. Here, you should see your ringtone.
+15. Here, you should see your new ringtone.
 Select it.
-The ringtone should also play, so you can be sure it worked properly and everything is good to go.
+The ringtone should also play, so you can be sure it works properly and everything is good to go.